still hanging onto Windows XP

 Everything Wrong With the New Spotify Web Player Did you know Spotify has now given its Web Player a makeover?
 Well, we say "upgrade," but this feels more like a downgrade.
 Here's why.

 , like Google Play Music and Pandora, have a web player that should work fine in a supported XP browser.

-Are You Using the Best Music Streaming Service?
-Do you use a music streaming service?
+How to Pick the Best Music Streaming Service for You Do you use a music streaming service?
 If so, how do you know you're using the best one for you personally?

 Download/Access: VLC Media Player | Spotify Web Player | Google Play Music | Pandora Image Editing

 One of the best easy-to-use editors, Paint.NET, no longer supports Windows XP.
 Thankfully, the latest version of GIMP, another

 popular image editor

 GIMP vs Photoshop: Which One is Right for You?

 GIMP vs Photoshop: Which One is Right for You?
 Photoshop is the most popular image editing app out there and GIMP is the best free alternative to it.
 Which should you use?

 You can also try a browser-based solution like Sumo Paint.